falcosecurity/falco/ADOPTERS.md

 * [Shapesecurity/F5] (https://www.shapesecurity.com/) Shapesecurity defends against application fraud attacks like Account Take Over, Credential Stuffing, Fake Accounts, etc. Required by FedRamp certification, we needed to find a FIM solution to help monitor and protect our Kubernetes clusters.
 Traditional FIM solutions were not scalable and not working for our environment, but with Falco we found the solution we needed.
 Falco's detection capabilities have helped us identify anomalous behaviour within our clusters.
 We leverage Sidekick (https://github.com/falcosecurity/charts/tree/master/falcosidekick) to send Falco alerts to a PubSub which in turn publishes those alerts to our SIEM (SumoLogic)

 * [Sysdig](https://www.sysdig.com/) Sysdig originally created Falco in 2016 to detect unexpected or suspicious activity using a rules engine on top of the data that comes from the sysdig kernel system call probe.
 Sysdig provides tooling to help with vulnerability management, compliance, detection, incident response and forensics in Cloud-native environments.
 Sysdig Secure has extended Falco to include: a rule library, the ability to update macros, lists & rules via the user interface and API, automated tuning of rules, and rule creation based on profiling known system behavior.
 On top of the basic Falco rules, Sysdig Secure implements the concept of a "Security policy" that can comprise several rules which are evaluated for a user-defined infrastructure scope like Kubernetes namespaces, OpenShift clusters, deployment workload, cloud regions etc.

+## Adding a name

+If you would like to add your name to this file, submit a pull request with your change.